BissuelD/apptainer-singularity-projects/tutorials/EN/install-apptainer.md

 # How to install Apptainer ?

 This tutorial summarizes how to install the container management software [Apptainer][apptainer-home-page].
-It is largely based on [official installation instructions][apptainer-install-linux], and one should read these more exhaustive ressourcesfor more details.
+It is largely based on [official installation instructions][apptainer-install-linux], and one should read these more exhaustive ressources for more details.

 Apptainer works on any modern Linux distribution ; however, it is not compatible with Windows and MacOS host kernels and does not run natively on those.
 It is recommended to use virtualization solutions in such cases, which will not be covered in this topic : see more information [here][apptainer-vm-other-os].